-Star Citizen is one of the biggest games ever – at least as far as the budget is concerned.
-In case that you’re not familiar with it, the development of Star Citizen started all the way back in 2011, although it was only announced in 2012 when the original Kickstarter campaign was launched.
+Star Citizen is one of the largest games ever – at least as far as the budget is concerned.
+In case you’re not familiar with it, the development of Star Citizen started back in 2011, although it was only announced in 2012 when the original Kickstarter campaign was launched.

-After 6 years in development and with no launch date in sight, Star Citizen has been mired in much controversy, especially recently, with some questionable in-game transactions.
+After seven years in development and with no launch date in sight, Star Citizen has been mired in many controversies, especially recently, with some questionable in-game transactions.
 So, when can we actually expect the game to finally launch?

 Star Citizen Release Date